 - 12 hard boiled eggs, finely chopped

 - ½ cup full-fat mayo, such as Duke's

 - 8 croissants

 Making the Egg Salad

-- Fill a medium saucepan halfway with water.
+- Fill a Dutch oven halfway with water.
 Cover and bring to a boil.
-Once boiling, turn the heat down to medium-low and carefully lower the eggs one at a time with a spoon into the hot water.
-Keep the lid askew and cook for 10 minutes.
-Drain the hot water out of the pan.
-Pour cold water over the eggs to help them stop cooking.
-Set aside to cool.
+Once boiling, turn the heat down to medium-low and carefully lower the eggs one at a time into the hot water.
+Make sure not to over crowd the pot, so they cook evenly.

 Assembling the Sandwiches

 - Slice the croissant in half lengthwise.
 Spread the egg salad on the bottom half.
 Scatter the watercress on top and put on the top half of the croissant.